tylercona/project/README.md

 <center>

 <p>At the end of the project, the problems that came with developing the web server have been overcome.
-  In the future to make the project more robust a higher quality temperature and humidity sensor module could be employed.
-Using a higher quality sensor this could provide more less reading failures, more accurate readings and quicker sampling rate than the DHT22 that was used.</p>
+  In the future to make the project more robust, a higher quality temperature and humidity sensor module could be employed.
+Using a higher quality sensor could provide less reading failures, more accurate readings and a quicker sampling rate than the DHT22 that was used.</p>